treverhines/RBF/docs/source/installation.rst

     $ pip install treverhines-rbf

-To install the latest version, clone this project and install it from the top-level directory with
+To install the latest version, clone the source code for the project from https://github.com/treverhines/RBF.
+Install it from the top-level directory with

 .. code-block:: bash